-The Lambton Kent District School Board (LKDSB) is offering virtual learning for both elementary and secondary students for the 2021-2022 school year to support the diverse academic needs of students and families.
+The Lambton Kent District School Board (LKDSB) is offering virtual learning for both elementary and secondary students for the 2022-2023 school year as enrolment numbers permit to support the diverse academic needs of students and families.

 Elementary students will be registered as McNaughton Avenue Public School students and secondary students will be registered as Lambton Kent Composite School students.
 Students enrolled in the virtual elementary or secondary program will not be associated with their home schools.

 Q: If I do not plan to register my child for virtual learning, do I need to complete a new registration form?

 If your child will be attending in-person learning for the 2022-2023 school year and you have already registered your child, no further action is required.
 All students will be automatically registered in their home school for September 2022 unless otherwise indicated.
 You do not need to register your child unless you are new to the Lambton Kent District School Board.

 Q: How do I register my child for virtual learning?

 If you wish for your child to attend virtual programming for the 2022-2023 school year, you need to register by March 25, 2022.
 If your child is currently enrolled in virtual learning programming, you will receive an email to confirm whether or not your child will be registered in virtual learning programming for the 2022-2023 school year.
 If your child is not currently enrolled in virtual learning programming, please contact your child's school to complete the registration.

 Q: When do I need to inform the LKDSB of my decision to enroll my child in virtual learning for the 2022-2023 school year?

 In order to support planning and staffing decisions, the LKDSB is asking families to sign up for virtual learning for the 2022-2023 school year by March 25, 2022.
 Should you have specific questions about your child, please contact your school directly.